hashicorp/terraform-provider-vault/website/docs/r/ldap_auth_backend.html.md

 * `use_token_groups` - (Optional) Use the Active Directory tokenGroups constructed attribute of the user to find the group memberships

+* `anonymous_group_search` - (Optional) Use anonymous binds when performing LDAP group searches (note: even when true, the initial credentials will still be used for the initial connection test)

 * `path` - (Optional) Path to mount the LDAP auth backend under

 * `description` - (Optional) Description for the LDAP auth backend mount